iobis/manual/other_resources.md

 # Other Resources

-In this section we highlight resources created by collaborators.
+In this section we highlight useful resources created by collaborators and other community members.

 ## MBON Pole to Pole Tutorial